Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Dataset Generation

 \section{Dataset Generation}

-For training and evaluation on realistic data, we generate our object dataset, based on the exemplary application of fresco reconstruction.
-The dataset consists of fresco fragments with irregular shapes as shown in \figref{fig:motivation}.
-For the generation, we assume that archaeological frescoes can be abstracted as jigsaw puzzles.
+For training and evaluation on realistic data, we generate an object dataset, based on the exemplary application of fresco reconstruction.
+The dataset consists of plain fresco fragments with irregular shapes as shown in \figref{fig:motivation}.
+For the generation, we assume that jigsaw puzzles present a suitable abstraction of archaeological frescoes.
 Harel and Ben-Shahar \cite{harelCrossingCutsPolygonal2021} create puzzles by cutting through a global polygonal shape with an arbitrary number of straight cuts.
-This method generates solely convex polygons.
-We adapt this idea to generate fresco fragments that are realistic in terms of dimensions, shape, and mass.
+This method generates entirely convex polygons.
+We adapt this idea to generate fresco fragments that are realistic in dimensions, shape, and mass.
+Each fresco consists of \(18\)\,-\,\(23\)~fragments with \(11\)\,-\,\(19\)~vertices which enclose an area of \(7.0\)\,-\,\SI{18.1}{cm\squared}.

-To use the generated fragments with common robot simulators such as PyBullet \cite{coumansPyBulletPythonModule2016}, we generate 3D CAD models.
-Additionally, the generator computes the assembly sequence by sliding a window with a fixed size in a snake pattern over the 2D fresco polygons (see \figref{fig:architecture}\,a).
-When a fragment is within the window it is added to the sequence.
-The method is similar to bottom-left nesting algorithms in dense packing~\cite{xieNestingTwodimensionalIrregular2007a}.
+We generate 3D CAD models to use the generated fragments with common robot simulators such as PyBullet \cite{coumansPyBulletPythonModule2016} Additionally, the generator computes the assembly sequence by sliding a window with a fixed size in a snake-like pattern over the 2D fresco polygons (see \figref{fig:architecture}\,a).
+When a fragment enters the sliding window it becomes part of the sequence.
+The method is similar to bottom-left nesting algorithms~\cite{xieNestingTwodimensionalIrregular2007a} used, e.g., in dense packing.